Giving London’s hedgehogs a helping hand

-We are supporting intern Rachel to identify and protect hedgehog strongholds in our capital, before it's too late
+We are supporting intern Rachel to identify and protect hedgehog hotspots in our capital, before it's too late

 Hedgehogs are seriously struggling across the UK.
 We know that they’re not doing well in rural areas.
 In urban and suburban parts of the country, there’s a mixed story.
-Further studies are urgently needed to save these remaining hedgehogs.
+The outlook for London’s hedgehogs is poor, as distribution is patchy distribution across small green spaces and numbers are low.
+Further studies are urgently needed to save our remaining hedgehogs.

 This project is possible thanks to our generous donors.
 Can you help us continue?